 Vaccinations for ‘at risk’ adults

 There are no vaccinations that are routinely offered on the NHS to all adults.
 However, there are several vaccinations that are available on the NHS to adults over 65 and in certain ‘at risk’ groups.
-These are:

 The flu season is from September to January.
 Influenza is a potentially-life threatening illness and not just a “bad cold”.
 People in the following groups need vaccinations against it and this will not just help protect them, but also those around them.